blueriver/docker-muracms/README.md

 This example uses the CommandBox Adobe2016 image as the base image.
 It abstracts the Mura CMS core files, and includes host directories under the `www` directory for editing `modules`, `plugins`, `sites`, and `themes`.
 The Microsoft SQL Server database image is added in the [`docker-compose.yml`](https://github.com/blueriver/docker-muracms/blob/master/examples/commandbox-adobe2016-mssql/docker-compose.yml) file.
 To run this example "as-is", you should be able to simply run `$ docker-compose up` from within the `examples/commandbox-adobe2016-mssql` directory.

+To build a new image (to get the latest updates) and then run it, use `$ docker-compose build --no-cache && docker-compose up`.
+Your site should be available, after the scripts have finished running.

 * Website:
     * Image: [blueriver/docker-muracms:7.1-commandbox-adobe2016](https://hub.docker.com/r/blueriver/docker-muracms/)
     * Domain: http://localhost:8002